 4. Events and Markets

-Bradenton Beach offers two seasonal markets perfect for finding local made items, art, gifts and produce.
-Both happening on Sunday, The Bridge Street Market and Coquina Beach Market are a great way to enjoy the island on a Sunday Funday Morning.
-The Bridge Street Merchants plan several events through out the year such as the lighting of Bridge Street before Christmas.
-Visit the Bridge Street Merchants website for up to date event information.
+Bradenton Beach offers one seasonal market perfect for finding local made items, art, gifts and produce.
+Happening on Sunday, The Coquina Beach Market is a great way to enjoy the island on a Sunday Funday Morning.

 In addition to the fabulous Seasonal Markets there are great little shops in Bradenton beach offering swim wear, beach gear, home items, art, jewelry, gifts and more.
 Find out about Shopping on Anna Maria Island here.

 On the south end of Anna Maria Island you’ll find some really fabulous Restaurants.
 Find any type of dining experiences for all meals of the day, casual or fine dining, and dining with a beach or bay view.
 You’ll even find a few places open late on Bridge Street if you are looking for a little night life.
 Click on the links below for suggestions.